 The OPD has a Mutual Aid Agreement with the City of Westerville and their police and fire safety services.
 The Otterbein University Police Department, through the Westerville Division of Police Communication Center, maintains a LEADS terminal (Law Enforcement Automated Data System) as well as access to NCIC (National Crime Information Center).
-Through these systems police personnel can access the National Crime Information Computer system as well as the State of Ohio Information Enforcement System.
+Through these systems, police personnel can access the National Crime Information Computer system as well as the State of Ohio Information Enforcement System.
 These computer databases are used for accessing criminal history data, nationwide police records, driver/vehicle identification information, as well as other local, state and federal law enforcement information.

-Per agreement with the City of Westerville, OPD's jurisdiction extends throughout the entire City in incidents involving life safety issues.
+Per agreement with the City of Westerville, OPD may respond throughout the entire city of Westerville to incidents when requested per the mutual aid agreement and or immediate threat of life.